Free: Healthy 5-Ingredient Meals EbookGet It Now

 This post is sponsored by ChocZero.
 All opinions are my own and I only share products I personally love.
 Thanks for supporting the brands that make this site possible!

 This healthy baked oatmeal recipe is perfect for a cozy breakfast.
 With whole grain oats, milk, eggs, and berries, this oatmeal bake comes together in under 30 minutes, using ingredients you probably have on hand.
 My kids enjoyed 4 batches of this in a matter of a few weeks while I tested the recipe. 😉

-Just like my chocolate chip overnight oats, oatmeal breakfast bars, or banana oat pancakes, this dish has a delicious balance of protein, fiber, and sweet flavor.
+Just like my chocolate chip overnight oats, oatmeal breakfast bars, healthy oatmeal cookies, or banana oat pancakes, this dish has a delicious balance of protein, fiber, and sweet flavor.
 It will keep you full all morning long and all week long, because it stores well for easy breakfast meal prep!